Niksko/blog/content/posts/skouf-dot-com-redesign-part-1/index.md

 To fill in some required detail here, I have a site at `skouf.com` which I figure is going to be the entry-point for lots of folks.
-It's easy to just point people there are be done with it.
+It's easy to just point people there and be done with it.
-However I also have a blog at `blog.skouf.com` which is a separate Hugo-based static site.
+However, I also have a blog at `blog.skouf.com` which is a separate Hugo-based static site.

 With that context, some of the information below points clearly to things that need to be on the main `skouf.com` site.
 This includes stuff like contact details, signposting stuff, probably employment things, and a bio.